teenrock/discord-link-bot/README.md

 (Replace CLIENT_ID_HERE by your bot ID)

 **NB** (Optionally) **:** DLB_SM.js is a safe mode (relay) of DLB main script.
-If launched, it will automaticaly if DLB presence status change from **ONLINE** to **INVISIBLE**
+If launched, it will automaticaly relay the service on DLB presence status change from **ONLINE** to **INVISIBLE**
 (case of bug if it wasn't launched with **nodemon/forever** or others alternative